danchoi/twail/README.markdown

     twail home | tee -a twitter.home.log

 Lots of other pipelines are possible.
 Knock yourself out.
+To stop `twail`, press `CTRL-C`.

 `twail` was created by Daniel Choi.
 It's really just a convenience wrapper around the awesome [twurl][twurl] program.